 (1 Cor 1:22-24) – 22 For Jews ask for signs, Greeks seek after wisdom, 23 but we preach Christ crucified: a stumbling block to Jews, and foolishness to Greeks, 24 but to those who are called, both Jews and Greeks, Christ is the power of God and the wisdom of God; (WEB)

 This passage is a perfect and clear example of both the general call of salvation that goes out to the world, and the specific call of salvation that goes to certain individuals.
 Paul speaks of preaching to both Jews and Gentiles (“Greeks”); this is the general population of the world.
 He tells us that the message of Christ is “a stumbling block” to Jews and “foolishness” to Gentiles.
 However, among those same Jews and Gentiles are those who are specifically “called” to Christ, and to them He is “the power of God and the wisdom of God.”
-To those individuals the gospel message is not “foolishness,” because they’re able to hear (spiritually) and understand the gospel message with conviction.
+To those individuals the gospel message is not “foolishness,” because they’re able to hear and understand (spiritually) the gospel message with conviction.
 They see (spiritually) the truth of that message and realize their need for Christ as Savior.
 Paul is clear that among the general population of Jews and Gentiles who hear the preaching about Christ, there are certain individuals who are called by God for salvation.
 Paul continues this discussion about this specific call to Christ in the same chapter, verses 26-31:

 (1 Cor 1:26-31) – 26 For you see your calling, brothers, that not many are wise according to the flesh, not many mighty, and not many noble; 27 but God chose the foolish things of the world that he might put to shame those who are wise.
 God chose the weak things of the world that he might put to shame the things that are strong.
 28 God chose the lowly things of the world, and the things that are despised, and the things that don’t exist, that he might bring to nothing the things that exist, 29 that no flesh should boast before God.
 30 Because of him, you are in Christ Jesus, who was made to us wisdom from God, and righteousness and sanctification, and redemption: 31 that, as it is written, “He who boasts, let him boast in the Lord.”
 (WEB)

-In verse 26 Paul refers to the “calling” of those who are “chosen” by God.
+In verse 26 Paul refers to the “calling” of those who are “chosen” (verses 27 & 28).
 These are chosen and called out of the “world” of people who may or may not hear the preaching of the gospel message.
-In verses 22-24, Paul refers to the Jews and Gentiles of the world who do hear the preaching of the gospel message.
+In verses 22-24 (see above), Paul refers to the Jews and Gentiles of the world who do hear the preaching of the gospel message.
 In these verses (26-31), it’s the whole world of sinners he’s referring to—who may or may not hear the gospel message.
 Many hear the preaching of the gospel and many don’t.
 What we need to see here is what Paul reveals, that among the people of the world there are certain individuals who are specifically chosen and called to Christ by God Himself: “God chose, God chose, God chose.”
 How many times does God have to say it before we believe Him?
 How many times does He have to say it before we believe that He actually means what He says?
 That He actually did choose certain individuals for salvation in Christ, “before the foundation of the world” (Eph 1:4)?

 Paul wraps up this discussion by restating this choosing and calling by telling his audience that it’s “because of God that we are in Christ Jesus” (vs. 30).
 It’s because of God that we come to faith in Christ.
 We don’t have that power, for we are spiritually dead (Eph 2:1,5).
 He is the one who reveals “to us” that Christ is “wisdom of God,” and not “foolishness.”
 It’s God who takes the initiative and intervenes in the lives of certain individuals.
 Salvation is of God from start to finish, so that “no flesh should boast before God” (vs. 29).
 Rather, our boast is to be “in the Lord” (vs. 31).
 For those who would interpret “it’s because of God that we are in Christ Jesus,” to simply refer to the fact that He has provided the way of salvation for us, that idea doesn’t fit the context where the choosing of God is mentioned over and over.
 It seems clear that those references of choosing is meant to interpret this statement.
 In other words, “we are in Christ Jesus” because God chose us and called us to it.

 All of this is confirmed in the following scriptures: